InstituteforDiseaseModeling/covasim/README.md

 ### cruise_ship

-A version of the COVASim model specifically adapted for modeling the Diamond Princess cruise ship.
+A version of the Covasim model specifically adapted for modeling the Diamond Princess cruise ship.
 It uses its own parameters file (`parameters.py`) and has slight variations to the model (`model.py`).